groupserver/gs.group.messages.add.mbox2gs/docs/guide.rst

 How to import ``mbox`` files into GroupServer
 =============================================

+.. highlight:: console

-The following describes all steps before ``mbox2gs`` can be called.
-This document is intended for advanced users only. **Do not** attempt to use this unless you are really sure you know what you are doing!
+The following describes all steps before :command:`mbox2gs` can be called.
+This document is intended for advanced users only. **Only** attempt to use this if you are really sure you know what you are doing!
 You have been warned.

 1. **(Optional)** Disable SMTP (sending emails) in your GroupServer instance.
 You can disable SMTP in one of two ways.

    i.
-Modify ``parts/instance/etc/gsconfig.ini`` in your
+Modify :file:`etc/gsconfig.ini` in your GroupServer
-      GroupServer installation
+      installation

-      - In ``gsconfig.ini`` you have sections
+      - In :file:`etc/gsconfig.ini` you have sections
         ``[config-default]``, which has set ``smtp = on`` by default.
 Set ``smtp = off``.